 There are many interview questions you can ask candidates and here are AER’s top 3 you should consider:

-- Have they got the skills, expertise and experience to perform the job
+- Have they got the skills, expertise, experience or aptitude to perform the job?

 Situational questions: These questions are similar to behavioural questions; however they compel candidates to speak about how they’d deal with a particular issue in the future.
 These questions might begin with, “How would you respond to [insert a particular situation or problem here]?”

 - Will they fit into the team, culture and company?

 Culture-based questions: Help determine the candidates’ values and motivators, and compare them to your organisational values.
 A key question to use is: Tell me about your ideal company culture?
 Describe your ideal work/team environment?
 Do this before you talk about your company culture.